Get Help Today. (800) 516-4357

 Powder Cocaine

-Powder cocaine is the “standard” form of cocaine, smelling as described above.
+Powder cocaine is the “standard” form of cocaine, often having a bitter or harsh smell that may resemble vinegar or other chemicals.
 Most people would find this smell fairly unpleasant.

 Crack Cocaine

-The processing involved to make crack cocaine, as well as the introduction of impurities, can alter the smell of the drug, with it anecdotally being described as smelling like “burnt plastic or rubber.”
+The processing involved in making crack cocaine, as well as the introduction of impurities, can alter the smell of the drug, with it anecdotally being described as smelling like “burnt plastic or rubber.”

 Can Drug Paraphernalia Affect Smell?